(Quantum) Electronic-Structure Theory and Computational Spectroscopy

 Research in the Sonia Coriani Group is focused on the development and application of advanced electronic-structure methods for predicting molecular response properties and spectra with high accuracy.
-The group works at the interface of chemistry, physics, and computational science, aiming to provide theoretical support and interpretation for state-of-the-art spectroscopic experiments.
+The group works at the interface of chemistry, physics, and computational science, aiming at providing reliable and computationally efficient methodologies for the interpretation for state-of-the-art spectroscopic experiments.
 A growing line of research explores the use of quantum computing approaches for simulating molecular processes relevant to life sciences and sustainable technologies.

 Research